Eight seemingly benign things that can destroy your relationship and what you can do about it; part one- children

 Know that when you and your partner role model a securely functioning relationship with each other, it will create a felt sense of security in your children from the inside out!

 Parenting does not have to be to the detriment of your partnership.
-If you find, however, that it has taken a toll on your relationship, Align Counseling of Colorado is here to help.
+If you find, however, that it has taken a toll on your relationship, Align Counseling Center, P.C. is here to help.
 Please call or text at (303) 475-2757 or click on the online scheduler to schedule your 20 minute no charge phone consultation.